 Sales are one of the most essential functions in a company, whether small or large.
 While we explained the possibilities that CRM (Salesforce) brings into an organisation, here we focus on the strategic importance of tracking and evaluating sales data.
 Without a healthy sales department, companies aren’t able to grow and develop sustainably.

-This sales dashboard enables high-level managers to gain a clear overview of the pivotal metrics that drives the department forward.
+This sales dashboard enables high-level managers to gain a clear overview of the pivotal indicators that drives the department forward.
 The sales revenue visualised over time will help you to stay on top of your performance and immediately spot if there are issues in the making.
 Churn, upsell, and cross-sell rates will enable you to quickly compare your results with the affected revenue while the incremental sales are critical when developing a strategic sales report and ensure you invest your resources in the right marketing channel and eliminate the ones that don’t bring positive value.

-In essence, C-level management will find these kinds of dashboards as one of the best tools for consolidating data from multiple sources, ensuring the strategic initiatives are monitored regularly, and managers have the means to react effectively when things don’t go as expected.
-The point of such dashboards is to find the right information at the right time, and, by doing so, sales results will certainly grow and the business will experience a positive impact.
+In essence, C-level management will find these kinds of dashboards as one of the essential tools for consolidating data from multiple sources, ensuring the strategic initiatives are monitored regularly, and managers have the means to react effectively when things don’t go as expected.
+The point of such dashboards is to find the right information at the right time, and, by doing so, sales results will certainly grow, and the business will experience a positive impact.

 Health is one of the most important parts of our lives, but successfully managing a hospital is one of the toughest jobs out there.
 A healthcare dashboard depicting the most important KPIs will help each manager to identify issues in real-time, ensuring the best possible patients’ care, as seen in the example below.

 These key performance indicators safeguard the hospital’s efficiency and provide a detailed overview needed to reduce patients’ waiting time, costs, and allocate the available staff more efficiently.
-Tracking metrics on a regular basis will ensure the hospital manager has a better sense of which department needs more attention, are there any financial bottlenecks, and get a more detailed overview of patients’ overall statistics.
+Tracking these numbers on a regular basis will ensure the hospital manager has a better sense of which department needs more attention, are there any financial bottlenecks, and get a more detailed overview of patients’ overall statistics.
 If the costs are cut, the service can be affected as well, so any decisions should be made with extra care.

 You can see a quick overview of the most important FMCG KPIs which are displayed for a specific year, but each is then detailed with shorter time frames and current situations.
 It is important to track the on-time-in-full (OTIF) as this KPI shows whether your products are delivered on time, as agreed, with the exact quantity and correct place of delivery.

 We have defined what is a KPI dashboard, provided tips, and tricks on how to create a KPI dashboard, and presented the best examples from various functions, industries, and platforms which you can implement in your own company and create sustainable business solutions that will increase your company’s performance in short and long-term.
-By using an intuitive KPI software like datapine, each metric can be easily joined into a successful data-story and give you the possibility to explore numerous features for your own KPI creation.
+By using an intuitive KPI dashboard software like datapine, each metric can be easily joined into a successful data-story and give you the possibility to explore numerous features for your own performance tracking.

 If you want to experience all the business-boosting benefits that these dashboards have on offer, create your own KPI story, and familiarise yourself with each example we have discussed, professional software like datapine might be the solution you were looking for!
 You can even take advantage of our built-in templates that will save you time in the designing process, and explore the revolutionary capabilities of our dashboard solutions for a 14-day trial, completely free!